Tender Tissue Spray

 2. The high tolerance for Melaleuca alternifolia oil, which permits treatments of long duration (three months) without the slightest irritation to the mucus membranes."

-Use to prepare perineum in preparation for birth and is an excellent ointment to soothe and heal irritation due to Candida (yeast).
+Use to prepare perineum in preparation for birth and is an excellent ointment to lubricate and soothe tender tissues and ease symptoms associated with minor irritations due to Candida (yeast).

 Application Suggestions (see Essential Oil Usage) for more information and a dilution chart)

 Topical: Apply topically as desired.
-Many spray into the palm of one hand and apply with the fingers of the dominate hand.
+We suggest that you spray into the palm of one hand and apply with the fingers of the dominate hand.
 It can be inserted and used topically as desired.

 1. I struggled with yeast infections after every birth until Linda made up this blend.
 It works, and it works fast.
 It’s very soothing too.
 After using this, I have never had another problem.
 I highly recommend this to my friends with similar needs. – A.L.